-4. ANALYTICAL REASONING - TWO CONTENT AREAS - 1 course from each list (6.0 Cr Hrs).
-At least one course must be from List A. Second course can be from List A or R
+5. ANALYTICAL REASONING - TWO CONTENT AREAS - 1 course from each list (6.0 Cr Hrs).
+At least one course must be from List A. Second course can be from List A or B

-Options Course +LIST A - choose 1 Title Algebra and Cr Hrs
+Options Course Title Cr Hrs

-+LIST A - choose 1 Algebra and
++LIST A - cho oose 1 3

-Algebra and

-MA 15300 Trigonometry I (Preferred) OR 3
+MA 15300 Algebra and Trigonometry I (Preferred) OR

 MA 21300 Finite Math

-+Enrollment in List A math completion of prerequisite of ++LIST B - choose 1 • s placement or
+n List A math c prerequisite co s placement or

+++LIST B - cl noose 1 3
-CS 11200 Survey of 3

-Computer Science OR 3
+CS 11200 Survey of Computer Science OR

-3

-PSY 20100 Introduction to Statistics in Psychology OR /
+PSY 20100 Introduction to Statistics in Psychology OR ,

-STAT 30100 Elementary Statistical Methods

-++Enrollment in PSY 20100 15300 as a prerequisite or STAT 30100) requires MA
+STAT 30100 Elementary Statistical Methods NURS-H355 Data Analysis for Practice and Research ++Enrollment 15300 as a pr in PSY 20100 or STAT 30100 requires MA erequisite

-5. LIFE AND PHYSICAL SCIENCES - 3 Courses (11.0 Cr Hrs minimum)
+6. LIFE AND PHYSICAL SCIENCES - 3 Courses (11.0 Cr Hrs minimum)

-Dept Course Title C r Hrs
+Dept Course Title Cr Hrs

-BIOL 20300 Human 4 Anatomy and Physiology
+BIOL 20300 Human Anatomy and Physiology 4

-BIOL 20400 Human 4 Anatomy and Physiology
+BIOL 20400 Human Anatomy and Physiology 4

-CHM 10400 Living 3 Chemistry
+CHM 10400 Living Chemistry 3

-- Courses marked with an asterisks () must be completed by spring semester prior to the planned start date of the professional program, and will be used to calculate the cumulative prerequisite coursework GPA. - Additional general education courses must be completed prior to the final academic year of the professional program; however, students are encouraged to complete these courses prior to program entry if possible. - Biology courses and a college math course must be completed within 5 years of anticipated program start date.
+- Courses marked with an asterisks (\) must be completed by spring semester prior to the planned start date of the professional program, and will be used to calculate the cumulative prerequisite coursework GPA. - Additional general education courses must be completed prior to the final academic year of the professional program; however, students are encouraged to complete these courses prior to program entry if possible. - Biology courses and a college math course must be completed within 5 years of anticipated program start date.